quicwg/base-drafts/draft-ietf-quic-tls.md

 ### Handshake Confirmed {#handshake-confirmed}

-In this document, the TLS handshake is considered confirmed at an endpoint when the following two conditions are met: the handshake is complete, and the endpoint has received an acknowledgment for a packet sent with 1-RTT keys.
+In this document, the TLS handshake is considered confirmed at the server when the handshake completes.
+At the client, the handshake is considered confirmed when the HANDSHAKE_DONE frame is received.
-This second condition can be implemented by recording the lowest packet number sent with 1-RTT keys, and the highest value of the Largest Acknowledged field in any received 1-RTT ACK frame: once the latter is higher than or equal to the former, the handshake is confirmed.

 ### Sending and Receiving Handshake Messages